Home · Colorado · Utah · American landscapes · Alaska & Canada · Europe · Vacations · Hiking guides

 Swiftcurrent Lake.
 A flat 2.4 mile trail loops around the lake, passing the Many Glacier hotel and the campground near the Swiftcurrent Motor Inn en route.
 Best in the morning or evening when the water is still, this is a lovely walk with views of Mount Gould and the other peaks of the Many Glacier area reflected in the lake.
 Highly recommended.

 Sunrift Gorge.
-No hiking is needed for this one, but don't miss the well-marked stop along the Sun road (near the west end of Lake Mary).
+No hiking is needed for this one, but don't miss the well-marked stop along the Going to the Sun road (near the west end of Lake Mary).
 It's one of the most unusual gorges I've seen.
 Recommended.

-Glacier can be visited year-round (and like any mountain area is doubtless most beautiful in winter), but roads and most services are only open during the summer.
-When my brother and I visited in August 2005, we stayed in the Many Glacier Hotel, one of several historic lodges that date back to the first large scale tourism promoted by the railroads in the early 20th century.
-This vast faux Swiss pile has an unsurpassable location on Swiftcurrent Lake (the view above is from the veranda), considerable charm, and antiquated facilities.
+Glacier can be visited year-round, but roads and most services are only open during the summer.
+On a first visit with my brother we stayed in the Many Glacier Hotel, one of several historic lodges that date back to the first large scale tourism promoted by the railroads in the early 20th century.
+This vast faux Swiss pile has an unsurpassable location on Swiftcurrent Lake, and considerable charm.
+For several days we could watch bears foraging on a nearby hillside from our room.
+Modern, however, it is not.
 Despite occasional moments quite reminiscent of the classic British sitcom Fawlty Towers (an impromptu gusher of water emerging from the ceiling of the bar during dinner didn't surprise the manager in the least), this is a highly recommended place to stay.
-Bookings need to be made extremely early to guarantee a vacancy - ideally in the Fall for the following Summer.
-For the hikes described above, you could also stay conveniently in St Mary, while for the Two Medicine area East Glacier would make the most logical base.
+Bookings need to be made extremely early to guarantee a vacancy.
+On a second trip with my wife we stayed in Kalispell to the west of the park.
+Kalispell was nowhere near as convenient a base as Many Glacier, but it still worked fine.

 The nearest reasonably large airports are in Great Falls (170 miles and four hours drive from the East side of the park) and Missoula (150 miles from the West side).
 In principle you could also fly to the small airport in Kalispell, which is very close to West Glacier, or even take an AMTRAK train to East Glacier.
 If coming from Europe, you'll find that getting to Glacier within one day via any of these routes isn't that easy - your best bet might actually be to fly to Calgary 170 miles to the North (though in that case be aware that the border crossing isn't open 24 hours a day).